 - When a new player is accepted to the team they start on a trial period.
 This trial lasts for 2 weeks, during which time they will acquire attendance points for Loot Count but are ineligible to win items (unless no one else needs them).
 This way a new player can not come in, win a highly sought after item that someone else has been working towards for months, then fail their trial and leave the guild.

 - BoE items that drop in a Guild Raid will use the Loot Count system.
 If no one needs the item for Main Set then it will go to the guild bank.
+This is how we help gear up new additions to the team as well as fund the free guild repairs that we offer.

 - The person with the lowest Loot Count wins the item*